Privacy Policy

 We use Google Analytics to get an overview of the behaviour of website visitors, and gain insights regarding our digital marketing efforts.
 Google Analytics allows us to collect and evaluate the data specifically relevant to us, for example how far down a webpage was scrolled, which button was clicked, etc. Google Analytics also helps us, for example, understand user demographic characteristics such as age, gender and interests, geographic characteristics such as language and location, as well as technical characteristics such as device type, browser and operating system.
 With the help of this data we can not only optimise our website, but can also recognise how the respective user sessions ended (e.g. simple website visit, request for information material, application for studies).
 Google Analytics also helps us recognise which webpage a user is accessing and via which channel the users come to our website from (e.g. via a paid or unpaid ad, a Google search, a Facebook post or direct access to the website).
 With the help of this information, we can identify which marketing channels are working and which are not.
 Google Analytics also allows us to recognise user paths, i.e. where users are moving on our website, whether they are going back to the start page and how many users access our website.
 With the help of this information, we can, for example, recognise whether the jumping off of a large number of users is due to a technical defect in the website.
 The above data gives us a good overview of our website and how it is used.
 Even if we collect user data, we cannot draw any conclusions about your identity from this data, as we receive reports from Google Analytics that are based on aggregated data sets.

-Since we have also activated the Google Signals service offered by Google, i.e. so-called cross-device tracking, your data is analyzed across devices.
+Since we have also activated the Google Signals service offered by Google, i.e. so-called cross-device tracking, your aforementioned data is analyzed across devices and processed for personalizing ads.
 Google can thus recognize whether you visit our website first via a smartphone and later via a laptop.
 We ourselves only receive reports with anonymous data from which we can recognize patterns in user behavior.
 Google Signals is active if you have a Google account and are logged into it when you visit our website.
 Furthermore, you must have agreed to “personalized advertising” with Google.
 If you do not want cross-device tracking, you must deactivate “personalized advertising” in your Google account.
 Google Signals allows us to launch cross-device remarketing campaigns.
 This means that we also show you our advertising on third-party websites.
+You may access your data or delete them at Google in “My Activity”.
+Google LLC is certified under the Data Privacy Framework.

 Information on the provider, the cookies set, the legal basis for cookie collection, international data transfers and storage times of the cookies can be found in our cookie settings.